The Department of Ethnic Studies at the University of Colorado

 - A research focus on gender or sexuality within African American

 To apply, please submit the following materials:

 - A letter of application that specifically addresses the

 candidate’s qualifications for the position, with areas of

 - A Syllabus/Syllabi.

 - A statement on diversity and social justice issues.

-Review of applications will begin on January 15, 2021 and continue until the position is filled.
+15, 2021 and will continue screening applicants until the position

 Posting Contact Information